PG1003/observer/README.md

 # observer

-An observer pattern that can ignore extra parameters like Qt's signals and slots.
+An observer pattern / signal slot pattern that can ignore extra parameters like Qt's signals and slots.

 ## Features